Searching for a phonics worksheet that can help your child with his reading skills? This printable will help him identify the letter J.

 Familiarize your child with some simple sight words and rhymes with this coloring page of "Hot Cross Buns".

 What if more blind mice were added to the three blind mice?
 Help your child practice her counting with this nursery rhyme intro to addition!

 Can you tell the difference between by, buy, and bye?
-Your fourth grader can master these difficult homophones with a just little repetition.
+Your learner can master these difficult homophones with just a little repetition.

 Jack and Jill went up the hill in this coloring page based on the famous nursery rhyme!
 Add color to the serene scene.

 This Little Miss Muffet coloring page features the star of this famous nursery rhyme sitting on her tuffet, eating her curds and whey.

 How many F's does Little Miss Muffet have in her nursery rhyme?
 Kids find and count each letter F in the rhyme on this kindergarten reading worksheet.

 Encourage your child to think about simple sounds, songs, and sight words with this "London Bridge" nursery rhyme coloring sheet.